Pensions for self-employed

 With SIPPs, you get tax relief on the money you pay in and you don’t have to pay capital gains tax on any growth in your investment.
 You also get a tax-free lump sum when you cash in your pension.

-Under new legislation, business owners are expected to automatically enrol and pay minimum contributions into a qualifying pension scheme such as the National Employment Savings Trust (NEST) for any worker aged 22 to 65 who earns more than £9,440 in a year.
+Under new legislation, business owners are expected to automatically enrol and pay minimum contributions into a qualifying pension scheme such as the National Employment Savings Trust (NEST) for any worker aged 22 to 65 who earns more than £9,440 in a year (you can read more about some of the schemes in our guide to top workplace pension providers).
 Workers are automatically enrolled in such schemes and must opt out if they do not wish to participate.

 They will also have to enrol and pay minimum contributions for any workers aged between 16 and 75 who earn from £5,564 to £9,440 in a year, if they ask to be enrolled.